Skip to main content

 Day three.
 Another SaaS subscription, another Single Serving Application.

 Claude Opus 4.6 built a fully functional Confluence clone in 16 minutes, consuming 106,000 tokens.
-That's the fastest build yet -- down from 18 minutes for Harvest and 19 for Trello.
-The pattern is holding: requirements in, working application out, no human intervention needed.
+That's the fastest build yet, down from 18 minutes for Harvest and 19 for Trello.
+The pattern holds: requirements in, working application out, no human intervention needed.

 The Setup